 Generally, there are restrictions, conditions, and requirements that are included as part of the probationary period.

 What keeps the restrictions, conditions, and requirements effective and productive is the threat of imprisonment should these be violated in any way.

 Some probation violations in Ohio that can occur are:

-- Failing to maintain requirements of a substance abuse program or another type of mandated program, and
+- Failing to maintain the requirements of a substance abuse program or another type of mandated program;

-Your Probation Officer is the individual that has the discretion of filing a complaint with the court that could result in an arrest, and a revocation of your probation.
+- Your Probation Officer is the individual who has the discretion of filing a complaint with the court that could result in an arrest and a revocation of your probation.

 If you are facing an Ohio probation violation, take effective action by having the situation reviewed by a Dayton criminal defense lawyer, who may be able to assist in avoiding imprisonment for the violation.